How To Get Started With Facebook Ads

 - Headline: The headline appears below the ad visual and can be up to 40 characters long.
 According to Hubspot, the key to creating powerful headlines is making them customized, clear, and concise.

 - Description: Last chance to add some final specifications!
 The description is where you can describe to your audience what they will gain by clicking the call to action (and all in under 30 characters).

 Ready to get started with Facebook ads?

-There are many moving parts, best practices, and a revolving door of new features to keep up with, so if you still feel a bit unsure of how to get started, just know you’re not alone!
+There are many moving parts, Facebook do’s & don’ts, and a revolving door of new features to keep up with, so if you still feel a bit unsure of how to get started, just know you’re not alone!
 This is why businesses of all industries and sizes rely on social marketing experts for Facebook advertising and much more to guarantee maximum results.